alex-ele-xela/Assessment/Reviews Sentiment Analysis/README.md

 ## Links

+- The dataset has been taken from https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews/data
+- The dataset is also locally available [here](./data/reviews.csv)
 - The Google Colab Notebook can be found [here](https://colab.research.google.com/drive/1F9qzOvG-hkCwBX519Sv8gbGN362BLjRi?usp=sharing)
 - The ipynb file can be found [here](./Review_Sentiment_Analysis.ipynb)
 - The pdf for the same notebook can be found [here](./review-sentiment-analysis.pdf)